PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/switch_statements.md

 Every time the while loop runs, the user is asked to input a value for 'unit', and then the switch statement runs, using unit as its condition.

-There are two cases - switching to their code block if the condtion yield a value of 'i' or 'c'.
+There are two cases - switching to their code block if the condition yield a value of 'i' or 'c'.

 The break statements cause the program to exit the switch-statement after completing the successful switch.

-If neither 'i' nor 'c' is typed in then the default case is executed.
+If neither 'i' nor 'c' is typed in, then the default case is executed.

 The value in parentheses after the switch keyword is compared to the case values.
-A match to a case causes its code block to execute The syntax requires each case to be terminated by a break.
+A match to a case causes its code block to execute the syntax requires each case to be terminated by a break.
 If no case is true, then the default code block is executed.

 ```{exercise}
 :class: dropdown